 If medication is recommended, where can I get my prescription filled?

-Dr. Emmons is on campus on a limited basis.
+Dr. Levine is on campus on a limited basis.
 Keep in mind that if you want to use this service, you may need to make special accommodations in your schedule to be available during these hours.
 The staff member with whom you are working will try to schedule your intake appointment in a timely fashion.
 Please be aware, however, that there is often a greater demand for services than hours available and there may be a waiting list.
 You may need to be both flexible and patient.

-Dr. Emmons wants to hear about what is happening in your life but does not actually provide psychological counseling for students.
+Dr. Levine wants to hear about what is happening in your life but does not actually provide psychological counseling for students.
 If you are prescribed medication through this service, we strongly recommend that, in addition, you pursue psychological counseling either on or off campus.
 Research shows that individuals do best when medication and counseling are used together.
 If you would like to make a counseling appointment with a counselor at the Health & Wellness Center or ask about an off-campus counseling referral, please call the Health and Wellness Center at 651-696-6275.

-If you feel you need to speak to a counselor immediately, contact Macalester Health & Wellness Center during the office hours.
+If you feel you need to speak to a counselor immediately, contact Macalester Health & Wellness Center during regular office hours.
 After hours or on weekends, contact Ramsey County Mental Health Crisis Program (24 hrs) at 651-266-7900.
 If you are in a life-threatening emergency situation, call 911 or go directly to the emergency room.

 Because some health insurance policies require that you take your prescription to participating pharmacies, you might want to call your health insurance company to ask about your specific prescription benefits policy.
 See the list of pharmacies to see which one meets your needs.

-In general, we do not release any information about your appointments to anyone outside of Macalester's Health and Wellness Center without your written permission.
-Exceptions include students under 18 years old (parents or guardians may request access) and legal and ethical exceptions to confidentialtiy which require that the counselor take responsible action.
+In general, we do not release any information about your appointments to anyone outside of Macalester’s Health and Wellness Center without your written permission.
+Exceptions include students under 18 years old (parents or guardians may request access) and legal and ethical exceptions to confidentiality which require that the counselor take responsible action.
 Please refer to the informed consent form you received at your initial counseling appointment for full details regarding our confidentiality policy.